As your discharge from the Armed Forces approaches many of you will have choices to make about lump sums and it is important that you understand them.

 Currently, most of you have entitlements in more than one scheme, having been transferred to AFPS 15.
 You are probably aware that MOD are working on a remedy to address the age discrimination contained it in transitional arrangements for transfers to AFPS 15 but, until we know what the MOD plan to do … and discharges continue in the meantime … the following example is based on the situation at time of writing.

-When he comes to claim this pension he can choose to commute to generate a lump sum – rule of thumb: £1 surrendered generates £12 tax-free.
-His pension is going to increase in line with Consumer Price Index (CPI) inflation between his discharge ad the date at which he claims but, for the purposes of this example, we are using the current value to illustrate AFPS 15 commutation.
-To calculate the maximum lump sum he can generate:
+When they comes to claim this pension they can choose to commute to generate a lump sum – rule of thumb: £1 surrendered generates £12 tax-free.
+Their pension is going to increase in line with Consumer Price Index (CPI) inflation between their discharge and the date at which they claim but, for the purposes of this example, we are using the current value to illustrate AFPS 15 commutation.
+To calculate the maximum lump sum they can generate:

 Multiply the pension by 20 and divide by 56 = £1,499.44